-Preliminary study to define the specifications for a simulator that generates possible building types on the basis of the anthropogenic stock.
+Preliminary study to define the specifications for an interactive design tool for multidisciplinary planning with re-use building components that generates possible building types on the basis of the anthropogenic stock.

 The construction industry faces the enormous challenge of significantly reducing negative environmental impacts on climate and resource consumption and, in addition to technical feasibility, also developing incentives for this necessary change.
 The increasing scarcity of resources calls for new and simple solutions to remove used resources from buildings with low CO2 emissions and to transfer them to existing and new buildings in the sense of a circular economy.
 The associated transformation process is tantamount to a cultural change in the sense of a “form follows resources availability” architectural language.
 This project creates the technical prerequisites for such a change.

 Actors in construction have a special responsibility and must massively counteract this material consumption.
 The CEWI project “Innovation Engine Circular Economy”, launched in 2021, brings together around 30 actors from the construction industry to develop new business models to transform the construction industry from a linear to a circular economy.
 These participants cover the entire value chain of architects, engineers, project developers, builders, suppliers, demolition and construction companies, banks, and various associations and organizations as well as startups with digital solutions.